Broken Bride: University of Chicago production

-Chinese Mother Jewish Daughter Adaptation/Productions
+Chinese Mother Jewish Daughter adaptation and productions

 Another adaptation appeared at the 2010 Shortened Attention Span Festival with no additions to the original album.

 This adaptation continued on as Ludo's Broken Bride: A Rock Opera, which premiered at ANT Fest 2013 in New York City, adapted/directed by Stacey Weingarten, with new arrangements by Dana Levinson, and produced by Chinese Mother Jewish Daughter LLC.
 The ANT Fest production was the first time songs from other Ludo albums were added in an attempt to expand the storytelling.

 In 2014, an even more expanded concert version of the production consisting of 24 numbers was presented at The Cutting Room.

-An update of this modified version was presented at NYMF and ran for one week in August 2016.
+An update of this modified version ran for one week at the New York Musical Festival in August 2016.
 The expanded story told of Tommy (the Traveler), played by Carson Higgins, who attempts to return home to his lover, Oriel (Gabrielle McClinton), while a flashback of himself (Michael Jayne Walker) falls in love with Oriel throughout the show.
 Other cast members included Brian Charles Rooney as King Simius, Jamen Nanthakumar as Joe/Finn, Marissa O'Donnell as Mena/Mayor, Brendan Malafronte as Hawking, and L Morgan Hamilton as The Archangel Raguel.
 Reviews of the NYMF production were mixed to positive, pointing out the "grand scope and inventive stagecraft is a treat unto itself", including the "action-packed high fantasy" nature of the production and "the effect of an exploding piñata" in puppetry and projection design, despite flaws like the overabundance of plot lines, sound balance issues, and physically challenging material.
 In the New York Times, the production was called, "full-blown theater", "a good time, with prehistoric puppets, dream ballets, and rock undiluted for the stage".

-The Ludo's Broken Bride: A Rock Opera website once stated that a production to celebrate an upcoming anniversary of album in the works, but no further information has been given... yet.
+The website Ludo's Broken Bride: A Rock Opera website once stated that a production to celebrate an upcoming anniversary of album in the works.